maxieds/AndroidFilePickerLight/WorkingItems.md

   correctly formatted Drawable instances.
 This is lower priority, but still needs to get tracked down.
 * Ability for users to create / specify icon types for custom file types (see ``FileChooserBuilder.DefaultFileTypes`` enum).
 * Recent documents default path?
+* Theme the toast messages and the progress bar.

 ## Documentation and approach to handling files internally within the picker library